Chris Garmon

 Garmon became JSU baseball’s first two-time Division II baseball All-American after the 1986 season.
 This time he was a first-team choice.
 He hit .460 with 17 doubles, 21 home runs and 78 RBIs.

-His career batting average was .426.
-He won the Alabama Sports Writers Association’s Small College Athlete of the Year Award for 1986.
+Garmon’s career batting average was .426.
+He won Alabama Sports Writers Association's Small College Athlete of the Year Award for 1986.

-After earning his teaching certification, his first job was at Piedmont in the 1990-91 school year.
-Garmon was an assistant football coach under George Hoblitzell and head baseball coach.
-He was named Calhoun County’s Class 1A-3A baseball coach of the year then left Piedmont for Southside.
+In the 1990-91 school year, Garmon was an assistant football coach at Piedmont under George Hoblitzell and head baseball coach.
+He was named Calhoun County’s Class 1A-3A baseball coach of the year.

 Copyright © 2024 Calhoun County Sports Hall of Fame